procesaur/MiddleMan/README.md

-# QueInt - Query Interagent
+# RequIaMo - Request Interceptor and Moderator